Anupam137/Anupam137/README.md

 ## About Me

-I'm an AI/ML/Data Scientist with over a year of hands-on experience in building and deploying AI solutions.
+I'm an AI/ML Engineer with over a year of hands-on experience in building and deploying AI solutions.
 My passion lies in leveraging machine learning and data science techniques to solve complex problems and create impactful solutions.
 I thrive on exploring innovative technologies and contributing to meaningful projects in the field of artificial intelligence.

 ### Skills & Expertise